icnu/neuron-bot/README.md

 - Add the ephemeral principal as a Hot Key for your neurons.
 - And you're done!

+## Commands Supported

+- `/display_login_message`: Displays a message with a button for users to Authenticate themselves
+- `/print_proposal sns=`: Lets you print the last proposal of any SNS by name (used for demo)

+_More commands to be added as we go on with the project_

 ## Architecture

 <img width="1758" height="1180" alt="image" src="https://github.com/user-attachments/assets/386f2a72-8513-4463-8e29-f36ff322853a" />